 How are grids different from Coda tables?

-Grids are designed to layout information, so they lack filters, sorts, views, table names, column names or any other advanced features you’ll find in Coda tables.
+Grids are designed to lay out information, so they lack filters, sorts, views, table names, column names or any other advanced features you’ll find in Coda tables.
 Unlike tables, grids that have been added to your doc are not visible in the doc map or in the slash command.

 When should I use a grid vs. a Coda table?